Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 * the first line is a commit summary of *50 characters or less*
 * two (2) newlines, then
-* explain the commit throughly
+* explain the commit thoroughly

 At Homebrew, we like to put the name of the formula up front like so: `foobar 7.3 (new formula)`.
 This may seem crazy short, but you’ll find that forcing yourself to summarise the commit encourages you to be atomic and concise.
 If you can’t summarise it in 50-80 characters, you’re probably trying to commit two commits as one.
 For a more thorough explanation, please read Tim Pope’s excellent blog post, [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).